MicrosoftDocs/winrt-api/windows.media.audio/audiodeviceinputnode_disableeffectsbydefinition_730128310.md

 The effect definition of the effects to disable.

 ## -remarks
-Add effects to a node by appending them to the [EffectDefinitions](audiodeviceinputnode_effectdefinitions.md) collection.
+Apply an audio effect to a node by adding an object that implements [IAudioEffectDefinition](../windows.media.effects/iaudioeffectdefinition.md) to the [EffectDefinitions](audiodeviceinputnode_effectdefinitions.md) collection.
+Reenable disabled effects by calling [EnableEffectsByDefinition](audiodeviceinputnode_enableeffectsbydefinition_1376948293.md).

 ## -examples